-As indicated, the reduction of learning material must always precede the ordering activity of a teacher.
+As already indicated, the reduction of learning material always must precede the ordering activity of the teacher.
 Only after this can a basic point of departure be given decisively.
-Until the essentials of the theme are ascertained, anticipations cannot be made regarding the guiding principles of ordering which must be chosen for the planning.
+Until the essentials of the theme are ascertained anticipations cannot be made regarding the guiding principles of ordering that must be chosen for the planning.
 The elementals [essences] of the theme "wave movements" culminate in the following two main moments:

-Introduction of concepts with respect to wave movements in general
+Introduction of a number of concepts with respect to wave movements in general